 Music is such an important part of childhood, but some of the kid-friendly songs out there can drive parents insane.
 This post has over 100 kid friendly songs you won’t hate.
-From classic rock to today’s hits to rap, I’ve compile, sorted through, read lyrics and made a list of the best kid friendly songs out there.
+From classic rock to today’s hits to rap, I’ve compiled, sorted through, read lyrics and made a list of the best dance music for kids out there.
 Grab some speakers, blast some music and get to having a kitchen dance party with these kid friendly pop songs or jam out to some kid friendly country songs.
 There is something for everyone here!
 These are even appropriate songs for school – nothing racy or inappropriate to have to worry about or censor.

 Growing up, my parents always played music.
 My dad was/is a big classic rock fan while my mom was more of a top 40’s kind of a person.
 Because of this, music became ingrained in me, as I’m sure it has in so many of you.

 When Ryan was born, I was so excited to share this part of my life with him.
 Sharing with him (and Owen later, obviously) my favorite artists and songs felt so special – until I realized that the vast majority of the songs I adored were so not appropriate for kids’ ears.